The two defaults scenario for stressing credit portfolio loss distributions: Loss distributions conditional on defaults

 Since by Corollary \ref{tas_co_1} an approximation for $\mathbb{P}[A\ \text{defaults}\,|\,X=x]$ is provided, the term-wise comparison of (\ref{tas_cond_prob}) and (\ref{tas_eq_default}) yields

 Note that according to (\ref{tas_eq_cond_distr}), the conditional distribution $\mathbb{P}_\alpha[X = \,\cdot\,|\,A\ \text{defaults}]$ of the portfolio loss $X$ given that $A$ defaults may be computed as a weighted mean of stressed portfolio loss distributions.
 The stresses are expressed by the exponents $\alpha_j + 1$ in the generating functions of $\mathbb{P}_{\alpha + e_j}[X = \,\cdot\,]$, $j=1, \ldots, N$.
-In actuarial terms, incrementing the success number parameter of a negative binomial claim number distribution (cf.\ Remark~\ref{tas_rm_0}) means to give the claim number distribution a heavier tail.
-Hence, this way the number of claims (sector-related defaults in CreditRisk$+$ terms) tends to be larger after the stress was applied.
+In actuarial terms, incrementing the size parameter of a negative binomial claim number distribution (cf.\ Remark~\ref{tas_rm_0}) means to give the claim number distribution a heavier tail.
+Hence, this way the number of claims (sector-related defaults in CreditRisk$^+$ terms) tends to be larger after the stress was applied.
 No change due to stress, however, occurs to the sector loss severity distributions as characterised by the sector polynomials $\mathcal{Q}_j$.
-This is no surprise as the loss severities in the setting of this note are assumed to be independent of the economic factors that define the sectors.
+This is no surprise as the loss severities in the setting of this paper are assumed to be independent of the economic factors that drive the sector default frequencies.